E2E Spoken Entity Extraction for Virtual Agents: Experiments and Evaluation

-We found that performance of cascade approach is better when human transcribed text is provided compared to E2E ASR output which has errors in it.
+\textbf{Effect of transcription quality:} Results in Table 5 show that performance of cascade approach is better when human transcribed text is fed to S2S system.
 Performance of 2-step S2S trained on the same noisy data as E2E extraction system seems more robust as it produces high quality results if correct transcriptions are provided.
-However, generating transcriptions with no errors is practically impossible and also acquiring data to fine-tune a ASR for this task will be costly.
+However, generating transcriptions with no errors is practically impossible and also acquiring data to fine-tune an ASR for this task will be costly.